-Benefits of Enhanced I/M Programs Implementing an Enhanced I/M Program brings benefits to the state and its citizens while to meeting federal requirements.
+Benefits of I/M Programs

+Implementing an I/M Program brings benefits to the state and the citizens while meeting federal requirements.
 The two main benefits are:

 - 1. Cleaner Air.
 Repairing vehicles that fail to meet the standards means a reduction in air pollution. - Fuel Savings and Less Wear and Tear.
 Simply, a well-maintained vehicle uses less gasoline and lasts longer.
 Owners of "failed" vehicles will realize fuel savings and longer engine life after repair and maintenance.
 In many cases, the fuel savings realized exceed the amount of money spent on repairs, which means the consumer will receive a net economic gain (money in the pocket) after repairing a failed vehicle.